PaoloEstorm/KP3toKP3Plus/README.md

 11. After flashing the ROM, you MUST reset the EEPROM for correct operation.
 To do it, power off the KP3, hold **[1] + [2] + [SAMPLING]** and turn on the device.
 The display will show a blinking `PrLd`.
 Release the buttons and proceed by pressing **[SAMPLE BANK D]**.
 Wait 10 seconds while the display shows `Wrt`, and at the end of the process it will show `PoFF`.
 Turn the device off and on again, and enjoy your new KP3+!

 **Note for Mac users:** The KP3/KP3+ Editor is no longer runnable, since 32-bit applications are no longer supported on macOS as of macOS Catalina (10.15).

+## Disclaimer

+This tool and guide are provided for educational and personal use only, as-is and without any warranty.
+Flashing custom or unofficial firmware carries inherent risks and can potentially brick or permanently damage your device.
+By following this procedure you acknowledge and accept these risks and proceed entirely at your own risk.
+I am not responsible for any damage, data loss, or malfunction that may result from the use of this tool or from following this guide.